-On January 10, 1895, 76 Marlborough was purchased from Mary Clark by Gertrude (Flint) Townsend, the wife of Dr. Charles Wendell Townsend, a pediatrician.
+On January 10, 1895, 76 Marlborough was purchased from Mary Clark by Gertrude (Flint) Townsend, the wife of Dr. Charles Wendell Townsend.
 They previously had lived at 61 Chestnut.
 Charles Townsend was a pediatrician and maintained his office at 76 Marlborough.
 He also was a noted ornithologist and authored numerous books and articles on the subject.

 Dr. Joseph Payson Clark, a physician, lived with the Townsends and also maintained medical office there.
 He previously had lived at 385 Marlborough with his mother, Mary E. (Mulliken) Clark, the widow of Dr. Joseph James Clark.
 He continued to live and maintain his office at 76 Marlborough until about 1900, but by 1901 had moved both to an apartment at 409 Marlborough.
 In 1906, he purchased and moved to 71 Marlborough.